erdogant/hgboost/docs/source/Regression.rst

 lightboost
 --------------------------

-The specific list of parameters used for lightboost:
+The specific list of parameters used for lightboost: :func:`hgboost.hgboost.hgboost.lightboost_reg`

 .. code:: python